 We have presented an efficient method for cache hierarchy tuning for a highly configurable cache with a very large design space.
 The heuristic is designed to efficiently and accurately tune the level one and level two caches in a system during runtime but is also applicable to a hardware prototyping environment and a desktop simulation cache exploration environment.
-Our heuristic determines a cache configuration that consumes on average 61% less energy than a base cache configuration while exploring only 0.2% of the design space.
-Additionally, our cache tuning results in an average speedup of 9% due to line size configuration.
+Our heuristic determines a cache configuration that consumes on average 62% less energy than a base cache configuration while exploring only 0.2% of the design space.
+Additionally, our cache tuning results in an average speedup of 35% due to line size configuration.
+We also show the fidelity of our tuning heuristic across future technologies with increasing static power consumption.

 Future work includes recompilation of the application to the best cache configuration for further energy and performance benefits.
 We also plan to examine desktop and mainframe applications on appropriate cache configurations for different application execution phases and verify that the heuristic developed in this work is applicable to desktop applications exhibiting different access pattern characteristics than embedded applications.
 Additionally, we plan to explore the many details involved with runtime implementation of application phase-based cache tuning.
-Furthermore, we plan to generalize our tuning heuristic so that it is amenable to future platforms with an unknown number of levels within the cache hierarchy.